 Before Mary was married to Joseph, she was found with a child.
 Thus, people thought of Jesus as an illegitimate child.
 In one discussion, the Pharisees claimed that they know Abraham as their father, but of Jesus, they don’t know.
 It might have been difficult for Christ to live as a child to endure the ridicule and social stigma put upon Him as a bastard Child.

 Jesus fasted 40 days and 40 nights

-When He started His ministry, Jesus is entering an unfriendly territory.
+When Jesus started His ministry, Jesus was entering an unfriendly territory.
 He would have to face the established religious system of His day.
 He will have to face opposition, mockery, ridicule, and shame.

 Jesus was abandoned by His family and friends

-Another thing that could have been more painful for Christ is the fact that even His townsmen, relatives, family and friends has deserted Him at the moment He needs them the most!
-While He was still teaching, His family especially His brothers, did not believe Him!
+During His ministry, His family especially His brothers, did not believe Him!
 His brother would have told Him, “Who are you to teach us what is right or wrong?
-Who are you anyway?
-We are just playmate when we are still kids, who you are going to preach to us?
+We were just playmates when we were still kids.
+You are not in the position to preach to us.”

-His disciples who have been with Jesus Christ at approximately 3 ½ years was able to dissert and leave Him!
-For the disciples, it is unimaginable for them to see Jesus being tortured and eventually killed.
+His disciples. who have been with Jesus Christ for approximately 3 ½ years, were able to leave Him!
+For the disciples, it was unimaginable for them to see Jesus being tortured and eventually killed.